dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 What about the GPT model?
 Unless you have a powerful computer that runs 24/7, I wouldn't recommend running the GPT model on your machine (although you can).

-I recently found a better solution which you can use to host the GPT model.
+I recently found a better solution that you can use to host the GPT model.
 Anyone can use it, it runs 24/7, and best of all it's free!

 Enter 👉 [Hugging Face Hub](https://huggingface.co/docs/hub/main).

-Hugging Face Hub is a central place where anyone can share their models, dataset and app demos.
+Hugging Face Hub is a central place where anyone can share their models, dataset, and app demos.
 The 3 main repo types of the Hugging Face Hub include:
 + Models - hosts models.
 + Datasets - stores datasets.